 Offers practical information and useful recommendations (accommodation, restaurants, public transport, festivals, cultural events, etc.).

 The official website maintained by the Dutch national tourist authority provides a wealth of information on Amsterdam.

+There are no vaccination requirements for visitors to Amsterdam.
 For more information, contact Air France's international vaccination centre: